sf-wdi-40/reddit-clone-mern/README.md

 ## Front-End

-### React
+### Setting up React
 1. Set up a basic React app
 3. Pull in [react-router](https://github.com/ReactTraining/react-router) to implement the following routes
     - `/` – Should show home dashboard where posts' titles and thumbnail images are displayed
     - `/posts/:post_id` – Clicking on a post should redirect to its show page (all post content, attached comments, and form for adding comments)

-4. Implement the following user stories
+### Implementing User Stories
-    - User should see all posts on the home page, ranked in descending order by `votes`
+1. User should see all posts on the home page, ranked in descending order by `votes`
-    - User should be able to click on a "Create Post" button and see a modal to create a new post
+2. User should be able to click on a "Create Post" button and see a modal to create a new `Post`
-    - User should be able to vote on a post
+3. User should be able to vote on a post
-    - User should be able to create a `Comment` on a `Post`
+4. User should be able to create a `Comment` on a `Post`
-    - User should be able to vote on a `Comment`
+5. User should be able to vote on a `Comment`
-    - User should be able to comment on a comment (requires adding field to `Comment` model)
+6. User should be able to comment on a comment (requires adding field to `Comment` model)